vgsilva-eng/AI-stats-probability/README.md

 **Summary statistics (mean, median, std, quartiles, etc):** Age statistics revealed mean of 38.6 years, median of 37 years, standard deviation of 13.7 years, with 25th percentile at 28 years and 75th percentile at 48 years.
 The income binary variable showed mean of 0.24 (24% high-income earners) with standard deviation of 0.43.
 Gender distribution showed Male: 30,527 (67.5%) and Female: 14,695 (32.5%) after cleaning.

 **Visualizations (histograms, box plots, etc):** Histograms displayed age distribution with median and mean reference lines showing slight right skew toward older ages.
 Box plots for age revealed interquartile range and absence of extreme outliers.
 Bar charts illustrated gender distribution using color-coded visualization with count labels and percentages.
 Horizontal bar charts showed top 10 education categories ranked by frequency to handle the 16-level categorical variable effectively.
+A heat map showing the four binned education levels vs. age and probability of making >50K revealed all ages with a high school education or below were part of the target demographic.
+A Faceted Line Plot with Probability vs Age, separated by Marriage + Education provided insights into identifying target demographics.

 **Scatter plots and relationship patterns:**  The focus was on univariate distributions and bivariate categorical comparisons rather than traditional scatter plots due to the mixed categorical/numerical nature of the data.